 Breast Lumps – Uncommon and likely due to a small collection of blood or dead fat cells that are still healing.
 If it does occur it generally resolves on its own over time.

-Excess Skin – in extremely large breasts sometimes an excess of breast tissue and skin remains under the armpits.
-These are referred to as “dog ears” and may warrant further minor surgery to improve.
+Excess Skin – In extremely large breasts sometimes an excess of breast tissue and skin remains under the armpits.
+These are referred to as “dog ears” and may warrant further surgery to improve.